developers-ubonu/fintrack/docs/fintrack/02_USER_NEEDS_ANALYSIS.md

     8. Log out of the application.
   - **Expected Outcome:** User can securely access their account, manage basic profile details, set language preference, **control the activation of conditional tax features via their registration status**, and maintain account security.

+- **Use Case Name (UC-EL):** View and Manage Expense List *(New Use Case)*
+  - **Description:** View, search, filter, and select expenses from the main expense list, including accessing **Draft Expenses** for completion.
+(Core Functionality)
+  - **Actors:** Business owner, accountant (potential secondary reviewer)
+  - **Trigger:** User navigates to the main expense list view (e.g., from dashboard, menu, or via navigation element in UC-ME).
+  - **Steps:**
+    1. System displays a list of expenses, potentially showing recent or **Draft Expenses** first.
+    2. User applies filters if desired (e.g., by status: "Draft", "Completed"; by date range; by category; by job).
+    3. User enters keywords into a search bar to find specific expenses (e.g., by vendor name, description).
+    4. System updates the list based on applied filters and search terms.
+    5. User scrolls through the filtered/searched list.
+    6. User selects a specific expense from the list.
+    7. If a completed expense is selected, system displays its details.
+    8. If a **Draft Expense** is selected, system navigates the user to the appropriate step in the UC-ME workflow to resume processing (e.g., data verification).
+  - **Expected Outcome:** User can efficiently find specific past expenses or pending **Draft Expenses**; user can get an overview of expenses based on filters; user can initiate the resumption of a **Draft Expense**.

 ### 3. User Journey Maps *(Refined for Core/Conditional)*

 - **Journey Name:** New Job Financial Lifecycle *(Focus on Core, Tax Conditional)*